jimzhe842/Agario/README.md

-A basic agario remake using the python modules: pygame, socket,
+A basic agario remake using the python modules: pygame, socket, pickle

 Created in mid-July (most recent edit 7/17)